algorithm-helper/algorithm-helper/content/categories/data-structures/trees/red-black-tree.md

      *
      * @param x
      * @param key
-     * @return the number of keys in the RedBlackTree less than the
+     * @return the number of keys in the RedBlackTreeMap less than the
      *         given key from x
      */
     private int rank(K key, Node x) {